-#6 – Your site can know if someone is at a particular University – at least, if that’s where they’re connecting to the Internet through.
-Then, it can recommend, say, clothing in the color of the university, or ask you if you want to donate an extra $1 to the university’s Library fund upon each purchase.
+#6 – Your site can know if someone is at a particular university — at least, if that’s where they’re connecting to the internet.
+Then, it can recommend, say, clothing in the color of the university, or ask you if you want to donate an extra $1 to the university’s library fund upon each purchase.

-#7 – Your site can have a big lottery wheel spinner, and depending on the number that comes up, it can give you a different discount code – that’s usable only for that session.
+#7 – Your site can have a big lottery wheel spinner, and depending on the number that comes up, it can give you a different discount code — which is usable only for that session.

 #9 – Or it can tie-in with a constellation API and make zodiac-inspired recommendations for you based on the positions of the stars in the firmament, errr, sky above.

-#10 – Your site can ask if it’s a gift and if so, ask a series of questions about the gift recipient and from there propose gift suggestions.
+#10 – Your site can ask if you’re looking for a gift, and if so, ask a series of questions about the gift recipient, and from there propose gift suggestions.